 News & Events

+The CTLT offers a rich variety of professional development opportunities throughout the year.
+This page includes information about upcoming events as well as other campus opportunities.
+We welcome all Cal Poly educators (faculty at all ranks and staff with an educational role) to attend and participate.
 For more information and to register for an event, click on the corresponding entries, see our Calendar of Events, or contact the CTLT directly.
 If you would like to promote a teaching/learning themed event or opportunity to the Cal Poly campus through the CTLT, please contact us.

 eLearning Addendum Workshop